How to Change Your Name on Your Car Registration in California

 Steps to Take Before Updating Your Registration in California

 One of the most important things to do before updating your registration is to update your name with the Social Security Administration.
 After changing your name with the SSA, the DMV will verify your name, date of birth and Social Security Number with the SSA in order to update your DMV records.
-However, prior to performing a DMV registration update, you may need to update the name on your driver’s license and ID card so that you may be able to begin the procedure.
+However, prior to performing a DMV registration update, you may need to update the name on your CA driver’s license and ID card so that you may be able to begin the procedure.

-When performing a drivers license name change you are encouraged to learn how to update your car registration in CA and whether to perform that procedure immediately after updating your driver’s license.
+When performing a drivers license name change you are encouraged to learn how to update your car registration in CA and whether to perform that procedure immediately after updating your CA driver’s license.
 To learn more information about what to do before updating your registration in California, continue reading to learn about what is needed for the process.

 How to Change Your Name on Your California Car Registration in Person